Demo

 Mental Health Clinician I

 This is the entry-level classification in the Mental Health Clinician series.
 Under supervision, employees in this class carry a caseload and deliver mental health services.
-Candidates for this level would need a Master's Degree in Clinical Social Work or have a Master's Degree that qualifies for an Associate registration through the California Board of Behavioral Science Examiners, and maintain registration with the appropriate California licensing board and follow required supervision guidelines.
+Candidates for this level must have a Master's Degree in Clinical Social Work or have a Master's Degree that qualifies for an Associate registration through the California Board of Behavioral Science Examiners and maintain registration with the appropriate California licensing board and follow required supervision guidelines.

 Mental Health Clinician II